kptdev/kpt/site/book/04-using-functions/01-declarative-function-execution.md

 2. `kind`: `kind` field value of resources to be selected.
 3. `name`: `metadata.name` field value of resources to be selected.
 4. `namespace`: `metadata.namespace` field of resources to be selected.
-5. `packagePath`: [Package identifier] of resources to be selected.
-Examples values:
-   - `.` - selects resources in current package excluding resources in subpackages of current package.
-   - `mysql` - selects resources in the `mysql` subpackage excluding resources of nested subpackages of `mysql`.
-   - `mysql/storage` - selects resources in the `mysql/storage` subpackage excluding resources of nested subpackages of `mysql/storage`.

 [chapter 2]: /book/02-concepts/03-functions
 [render-doc]: /reference/cli/fn/render/